-- 1. Follow the procedure in before working inside your computer. - 2.
-Remove the side cover. - 3.
-Remove the graphics card. - NOTE: Removing the coin-cell battery resets the BIOS setup program settings to default.
-It is recommended that you note the BIOS setup program settings before removing the coin-cell battery.
+- 1. Follow the procedure in before working inside your computer.

+- 2. Remove the side cover.

+- 3. Remove the front bezel.

+- 4. Remove the heat-sink and fan assembly.

-The following images indicate the location of the coin-cell battery and provide a visual representation of the removal procedure.
+The following images indicate the location of the optional I/O module and provides a visual representation of the removal procedure.